Wabash Frisco and Pacific Railroad

 Do you do birthday parties?

 We do!
-If you would like to book a birthday party, it’s simple: simply reserve how many cars you’d like for that date.
-Each rail car holds approximately five people.
+If you would like to book a birthday party, it’s simple: simply reserve how many individual tickets you’d like for that date.
 There is a picnic area at the edge of the yard; however, we do not reserve this ahead of time and is on a first-come-first-served basis.
 In the case you’d like to use to use the picnic area, we recommend arriving early in the day (around 10am).

 How long is the ride?

-The ride lasts approximately 40 minutes and takes you approximately two miles round trip through the beautiful Wildwood wilderness.
+The ride lasts approximately 40 minutes and takes you approximately two miles round trip through the beautiful Wildwood wilderness and along the scenic Meramec River.

 The Experience